 Reenergizing human resources management: Functional and geographic mobility is required to reenergize human resources management.
 However, the mobility policy can only be successful if it is applied within a broader context that also includes the introduction of mechanisms for performance appraisal and career development, etc.

 The UN must continue to adapt its working methods in order to improve its effectiveness and ensure greater efficiency.
 We must therefore:

 Modernize the management tools (IPSAS, UMOJA): France and the other major financial contributors agree that IPSAS adoption and in particular the gradual introduction of the enterprise resource planning system (UMOJA) will help make management of the United Nations more transparent and effective.
 The key to these reforms lies in ensuring that the staff members and their superiors take ownership of these tools.

 Develop a genuine buildings policy: the renovation of the headquarters in New York and, in the future, the Palais des Nations in Geneva reflect the member states’ commitment to the quality of UN buildings.
 These investments must however go hand in hand with a revised buildings policy, notably resulting in improved property management, higher standards of environmental performance and a greater focus on building upkeep and maintenance.

-Move toward a more economical and sustainable purchasing policy: Since the UN is a major purchaser, notably within the framework of the PKO budget (almost USD8 billion per year), it must ensure that its purchases represent the best value for money.
+Move toward a more economical and sustainable purchasing policy: Since the UN is a major purchaser, notably within the framework of the PKO budget (more than USD8 billion per year), it must ensure that its purchases represent the best value for money.
 In this respect, we believe that it would be in the interest of the UN to revise its procurement procedures in order to make them speedier, more transparent and more efficient (notion of sustainable sourcing, sustainable construction, etc.).